Hantavirus pulmonary syndrome: Prevention

 Reducing the risk of exposure to rodents at home, one's workplace, and when camping prevents hantavirus infection.
 Rodent control methods such as rodenticides, traps, and cats have been proposed as ways to control the rodent population.
-Cleaning and disinfecting human living spaces by removing rodent food sources can prevent the contamination of food and other items with hantaviruses from rodent excretions and secretions.
-Preventing rodents from entering one's house, removing potential nesting sites around one's house, sweeping areas likely inhabited by rodents, covering trash cans, cutting grass, spraying water to prevent dust prior to activities, and installing public warning signs in endemic areas can help to reduce contact with rodents.
+Preventing rodents from entering one's house, removing potential nesting sites around one's house, covering trash cans, cutting grass, and installing public warning signs in endemic areas can help to reduce contact with rodents and their excretions.
+In addition, spraying water before activities can help reduce the generation of dust.